Police confront 2 men, 1 white, 1 black: Only 1 is shot

 Not a shot was fired.

-In addition to the rifle he was holding, Baker, had three loaded handguns — one in his backpack, another in his waistband, and a third in his jacket, prosecutors said.
-In his apartment, they said officers found LSD, psilocybin mushrooms and the psychoactive ingredient of marijuana.
+In addition to the rifle he was holding, Baker had three loaded handguns — one in his backpack, another in his waistband, and a third in his jacket, prosecutors said.
+In his apartment, they said officers found 232 grams of THC, the psychoactive ingredient of marijuana; 14 stamps saturated with LSD; and 73 jars of what were believed to be psilocybin mushrooms.

 Baker faces numerous charges, including recklessly endangering safety and “maintaining a drug trafficking place.”
-His public defender has ordered a second doctor’s evaluation to determine whether he’s competent to stand trial.
+His public defender, who did not respond to requests to comment, has ordered a second doctor’s evaluation to determine whether he’s competent to stand trial.

 On Aug.
-31, 2017, officers Melvin Finkley and Adam Stahl received a call about a man with a gun in the predominantly black neighborhood west of downtown Milwaukee.
+31, 2017, officers Melvin Finkley and Adam Stahl were on patrol when they received a call about a man with a gun in the predominantly black neighborhood west of downtown Milwaukee.
 Finkley is black; Stahl is white.

 It was around 1 p.m. when they got to the parking garage at North 29th Street and West Wisconsin Avenue.
 Jerry Smith was on the roof.